 - for verification of legal obligations, such as meeting minimum age required for alcohol service;

-- for administration, monitoring and application of any sanctions imposed by SAMRU staff, Executive Council, Students’ Council or the SAMRU Appeal Board; and
+- for administration, monitoring and application of any sanctions imposed by SAMRU staff, Executive Committee, Students’ Council or the SAMRU Appeal Board; and

 - personal employee information may be collected, used and disclosed as described in this Policy.